A Comprehensive Guide to Google’s Core Web Vitals

 A good LCP score is 2.5 seconds or less.
 If your site takes longer than that, you risk losing visitors before they even get a chance to see what you're offering.
 Fast loading times are crucial for keeping people engaged—and, spoiler alert, Google loves fast-loading websites (because they’re always playing favorites).

-Next up is First Input Delay (FID), which is all about interactivity.
-FID measures the time it takes for your site to respond after a userfirst input delay meme interacts with it—think clicking a button or tapping a link.
-If a user clicks something and nothing happens right away, it can feel like your site is stuck in slow motion.
+Formerly First Input Delay (FID), Google officially replaced FID for INP on September 10, 2024.
+INP measures interactivity, which is a fancy way to say “how responsive a page is to user interactions.”
+INP measures the time between when a user interacts with a website and when the browser responds - think clicking a button or tapping a link and the time it takes for that request to go through.first input delay meme If a user clicks something and nothing happens right away, it can feel like your site is stuck in slow motion.

-For a smooth experience, your FID score should be under 100 milliseconds (yes, we’re talking Lightning McQueen fast).
+For a smooth experience, your INP score should be under 200 milliseconds (yes, we’re talking Lightning McQueen fast).
 A fast response time keeps users happy, making them more likely to stick around and explore your site.

 Cumulative Layout Shift (CLS)